kigster/dupervisor/README.md

 #### Acknowledgements

  * [Shippo, Inc.](https://goshippo.com/) for sponsoring this work financially, and their commitment to open source.
- * [Wissam Jarjoul](https://github.com/bosswissam) for many great ideas and for being a great partner.
+ * [Wissam Jarjoul](https://github.com/bosswissam) for many great ideas and a good eye for bugs.

 ## License